 The impacts of trauma on adopted children and foster children are often not the outwardly, visible ones you might expect.
 They often are invisible.
 Misunderstood.
 Misdiagnosed.
 And sometimes missed all together.

-I think one of the most misunderstood remnants of trauma that families talk to me about is rooted in real issues with memory.
+One of the most misunderstood remnants of trauma that adoptive and foster families talk about is rooted in real issues with memory.

-P.S.
-Every month in my Intentional Parent Coaching Group, we dig deep into an impact of trauma on adopted and foster children.
+In CONNECT, our Group for Adoptive & Foster Parents, we dig deep into the impacts of trauma on adopted and foster children.
 We look at how they look on your child and what to do about them.
+Join us today!